 The Bank's Argentine credit portfolio at December 31, 2002 (consisting of loans at book value, investment securities at estimated fair value and off-balance sheet credit risks) amounted to \$774 million, which represented a reduction of \$340 million from December 31, 2001.
 Although the Bank reduced its Argentine credit portfolio by \$340 million, the percentage of the Bank's entire credit portfolio that is outstanding in Argentina increased from 17.4 % at December 31, 2001 to 23.9% at December 31, 2002, and the percentage of the Bank's total loan portfolio outstanding in Argentina increased from 17.0 % to 27.6% at the same dates.
 This reflected the fact that the Bank's total credit portfolio declined at a greater rate during 2002 than its Argentine credit portfolio.
-All of the Bank's loans in Argentina have been converted to Argentine pesos.
+All of the Bank's exposure in Argentina continues to be denominated in U.S. dollars (with the exception of a small portion in Japanese yen).
+None of the Bank's loans in Argentina have been converted to Argentine pesos.
 During 2002, the Bank collected interest from Argentine borrowers of approximately \$38.2 million (including \$16.6 million received after the credits were classified as impaired) representing 87% of interest due from those borrowers, while interest in the amount of \$5.9 million was past due at December 31, 2002.